 The traditional Face Lift (technically known as rhytidectomy) is the most comprehensive way to reduce signs of aging from the forehead to the neck, and all areas in between.
 If you are in your 50s or 60s and opt for a traditional Face Lift, your face will age more slowly.
 This type of lift allows for fat redistribution, muscle reposition and reduced excess skin in order to provide the most enhanced results of all types of Face Lifts available today.

 When Dr. Lorenc performs a full Face Lift, he hides the incisions in the contour of the ear, around the earlobe, and/or in the hairline.
 A small incision under the chin might be necessary if fat needs to be removed and if the muscle in the neck requires additional smoothing.
-For the most natural look, I use the SMAS (superficial muscular aponeurotic system) technique, in which I tighten the deeper layers of tissue and the muscle below the skin and remove excess skin, which smooths out deep wrinkles.
+For the most natural look, he uses the SMAS (superficial muscular aponeurotic system) technique, in which he tightens the deeper layers of tissue and the muscle below the skin and remove excess skin, which smooths out deep wrinkles.

 *Individual results may vary on case by case basis